-Veeam Backup for AWS uses a TLS certificate to establish secure communication between the web browser used to access Veeam Backup for AWS and the backup server.
+Veeam Backup for AWS uses a TLS certificate to establish secure communication between the web browser on the local machine and the backup server.

 During installation, Veeam Backup for AWS automatically generates a default self-signed certificate.
 You can replace this default certificate with your own self-signed certificate or with a certificate that was obtained from a Certificate Authority (CA).

 - At the top right corner of the Veeam Backup for AWS window, click Configuration.